SequentMicrosystems/smlcd-rpi/python/sm_lcd/README.md

 * Description
   * Send a command to the LCD Display
 * Parameters
-  * *value* command value, for example, Clear Display command value is 0x01
+  * *value*: command value, for example, Clear Display command value is 0x01
 * Returns
   * none

 #### *display_init()*
 * Description
-  * Default initialization for two or more lines display, not show cusor, no blinking cursor, no shifting.
+  * Default initialization for two or more lines display, not show cursor, no blinking cursor, no shifting.
 For custom initialization use *cmd()* function.
 * Parameters
   * none
 * Returns